Australind (train): Rolling stock

 When introduced, the train consisted of new carriages built by the Midland Railway Workshops.
 In August 1985, Westrail awarded Comeng, Bassendean a contract for five Westrail ADP/ADQ class railcars, three ADPs with driving cabs and two ADQs, using a similar body shell and interior fitout to the New South Wales XPT carriages.
 Each carriage was powered by a Cummins KTA19 coupled to a Voith transmission.
-They usually operate as a three or four carriage set.
-Five carriage set operation is not possible due to the limited platform length available at Perth station.
+They usually operated as a three or four carriage set as five carriage set operation is not possible due to the limited platform length available at Perth station.

 In July 2003, the trains were painted in a new livery in line with the formation of Transwa.
 In 2007, the trains were painted white as part of a refurbishment program.
 In 2010/11, new seats were fitted.

-In 2019, two new train sets, each consisting of a three-car diesel multiple unit, were ordered for the Australind at a cost of $54 million.
-The trains will be built by Alstom in Bellevue as diesel-powered variants of the Transperth C-series trains already under construction.
-The new train sets will be introduced to the service when the route resumes in 2026.
+In 2019, two new ADR/ADS class railcars sets, each consisting of a three-car diesel multiple unit, were ordered for the Australind at a cost of $54 million.
+The trains were built by Alstom in Bellevue as diesel-powered variants of the Transperth C-series trains already under construction.
 In January 2025 it was announced that two additional train sets would be procured for the route for $80 million; the new trains were obtained to increase reliability and future frequency of the service.
 Testing for the new trains began in 2025.
+The four new train sets, named Marley, Kwilena, Koombana and Linda following a public competition, were gradually introduced to the service when the route resumed in 2026.